MPOcanes/MPO624-2018/INSTALL_JUPYTER_UNIDATA.md

-## Set up Jupyter-Python on your PC or Mac, and get the starter pack from Unidata
+## Set up Jupyter+Python on your PC or Mac, and get the starter pack from Unidata

 #### These instructions are summarized from https://unidata.github.io/unidata-python-workshop/installation.html